-Methods of Use and Signs of Users
+Signs of Users

-The Dangers and Treatment Options
+The Dangers and Treatment Options for Mandrax Addiction

-The severe withdrawals faced by those using Mandrax on a regular basis is something that needs to be handled in the correct manner while going through the recovery period.
+The severe withdrawals faced by those using Mandrax on a regular basis is something that needs to be handled in the correct manner while going through the recovery process.
 Most patients require a detoxification while going through a rehabilitation program to control the cravings and symptoms associated with withdrawal.
-At Twin Rivers Rehab in Plettenberg Bay, we offer a safe and comfortable environment that will allow patients to work through the withdrawals, as they will be guided by treatment and counselling professionals, to get to the root cause of the addiction, and tackle the problem head-on.
-Throughout the program, we help patients to develop the key skills that are necessary to maintain their sobriety in their day-to-day lives.
+At Twin Rivers Rehab in Plettenberg Bay, we offer a safe and comfortable environment that will allow patients to work through the withdrawals, as they will be guided by counselling professionals, to get to the root cause of the addiction, and tackle the problem head-on.
+Throughout the programme, we help patients to develop the key skills that are necessary to maintain their sobriety in their day-to-day lives.